 Abingdon Square Park

-Abingdon Square Park shares its lineage with some of Greenwich Village’s earliest European landowners and social figures.
-Sir Peter Warren entered the British Navy as a volunteer in 1717 and rose to the rank of vice-admiral after an impressive tour of duty in such locales as the African coast, the Baltic Sea, the West Indies, and North America, where he fought in the French and Indian War.
-By 1744 he had purchased a three hundred acre farm in the area known as Greenwich (a corruption of the Dutch for Green District).
-At that time, Greenwich extended along the Hudson River from what is now Christopher Street north to about West 21st Street and bounded on the east by Minetta Brook and Bowery Lane (now Broadway).
-Sir Peter and his wife Susannah De Lancey lived in a manor house with a large formal garden in the area now bounded by West 4th, Bleecker, Charles, and Perry Streets.
+In 1744, Sir Peter Warren, a vice admiral in the British Navy, purchased a three hundred-acre farm in the area then known as Greenwich (a corruption of the Dutch for Green District).
+At that time, Greenwich extended along the Hudson River from what is now Christopher Street north to West 21st Street and was bounded on the east by Minetta Brook and Bowery Lane (now Broadway).
+Warren and his wife, Susannah De Lancey, lived in a manor house in the area now bordered by West 4th, Bleecker, Charles, and Perry Streets.

 By World War I, due to the park’s intense use, many of the horticultural improvements were eliminated in favor of low-maintenance macadam, later replaced by asphalt in much of the park.
-In 1921 twenty thousand spectators gathered in and around the small park to hear former and future Governor Alfred E. Smith present the Abingdon Square Memorial (also known as the Abingdon Doughboy) in memory of local men who fought in World War I. Created by sculptor Philip Martiny, this monument was restored by Parks’ monument crew in 1993.
-The flagstaff was dedicated by the Private Michael J. Lynch Post No. 831 of the Veterans of Foreign Wars in 1933.
+In 1921 twenty thousand spectators witnessed Governor Alfred E. Smith present the Abingdon Square Memorial (also known as the Abingdon Doughboy) in memory of local men who fought in World War I. The sculpture faced north towards the headquarters of the sponsor, the Jefferson Democratic Club.
+The memorial flagstaff was dedicated by the Private Michael J. Lynch Post No. 831 of the Veterans of Foreign Wars in 1933.
 A small, fenced children’s play area with swings was inserted in the 1930s.